cattailOS/cattail-userspace/README.md

   </tr>
 </table>

-## The fuck is a "userspace kernel"?
-Basically, a "kernel" to support novaOS applications but its more just within the userspace.
-I really can't explain it better and I'm sure there's better ways to call it.

 ## Around the codebase
 # [build](build)
 Bourne-Again SHell script to compile the code.
-Packs all `.c` files into a single `novaos` executable compiled for `x86_64`
+Packs all `.c` files into a single `cattail` executable compiled for `x86_64`
 # [gpu.c](gpu.c)
 Responsible for all functionality related to drawing to the framebuffer.
 # [key.c](key.c)